-Papari Chat-Papadi Semolina Crackers in Yoghurt &Tamarind Sauce
+Papari Chaat-Semolina Crackers in Yoghurt &Tamarind Sauce (Street Food of India)

 Papari is a popular roadside snack all over India, sold by street hawkers and specialized Chaat restaurants, a favourite of both my daughters.
 It is mouth wateringly delicious and comes under a group of hot and spicy snacks that are collectively known as Chaat/Chat in India.
 You can see the Chaat Vallahs, the street hawkers on the pavements of any busy shopping street on most evenings.
 The word chaat is derived from a Hindi word Chatna, which means 'to lick'.
 Chaat dishes make you lick your plates clean, hence the name.
 They are so spicy and yummy that just thinking about them makes your mouth water!